NetCrusherOrg/netcrusher-java/README.md

 * emulates frozen connection
 * allows to check the state of connections
 * allows to filter/dump data
-* emulates slow network (TBD)
+* throttling (delay and/or throughtput control)

-NetCrusher is build on top of Java NIO and has no external dependencies except [SLF4J](http://www.slf4j.org/).
+NetCrusher is build on top of Java 8 NIO and has no external dependencies except [SLF4J](http://www.slf4j.org/).

 Documentation is available on https://netcrusherorg.github.io/netcrusher-java/